Documentation: Installation

 2. Use a configuration file where the bind directive is set in order to guarantee that Valkey listens on only the network interfaces you are using.
 For example, only the loopback interface (127.0.0.1) if you are accessing Valkey locally from the same computer.

-3. Use the requirepass option to add an additional layer of security so that clients will be required to authenticate using the AUTH command.
+3. Set up authentication using Access Control List (ACL) or use the requirepass option to add an additional layer of security so that clients will be required to authenticate using the AUTH command.

-4. Use spiped or another SSL tunneling software to encrypt traffic between Valkey servers and Valkey clients if your environment requires encryption.
+4. Use TLS to encrypt traffic between Valkey servers and Valkey clients if your environment requires encryption.

 Use Valkey from your application